 As part of the Master of Public Health program, choose a 9-unit specialization to focus your studies around your career goals and interests.
-View specialization coursework in the Graduate Catalog.
+You may view specialization coursework in the university catalog by selecting the Program Requirements button below.

 To view specific requirements and coursework information, visit the current Academic Catalog:Program Requirements